vdbrink/vdbrink.github.io/jura/hack_milk_bottle_as_jura_container.md

 My name is Ronald, and I like to simplify life with life hack and digital automations.
 There is this blog about.
 Sometimes with some simple combinations of materials, you can make your life easier.
-On this page, you can read how I simplified making milk based coffee with my new Jura Z10 machine.
+On this page, you can read how I converted a supermarket milk bottle to a Jura compatible container which I can directly attach to my new Jura Z10 machine.

 <a href="images_bottle_hack/bottle_hack.jpg">
 <img src="images_bottle_hack/bottle_hack.jpg" alt="plastic milk bottle attach to Jura coffee machine" height="250px">